canjs/can-derive/README.md

 In general, it is preferable to use `can-derive` over alternative approaches
 when:

-- Your source list contains 10 or more items
+- Your source list contains 10 or more elements
 - You need to know how the filtered list changed, for instance when rendering in the DOM.